elipski/Udacity_DevOps_Project1/README.md

     > terraform import azurerm_resource_group.main /subscriptions/- - - -/resourceGroups/udacity-resources

-    Edit Terraform JSON configuration file to use packer image

-    Navigate to Project1\terraform\production
+6. Navigate to Project1\terraform\production
     Edit the file vars.tf and enter the desired default Azure location.
 The location should be the same location as specified in Step 1 when creating the azure resource group, and the packer image (step 2).
 Save.

-6. Validate the Terrorform deployment
+7. Validate the Terrorform deployment

     from Project\terraform\production run: